Izzy-Cahn/Inference-Over-Intuition/README.md

 If you use or adapt this assignment, please cite:

 Cahn, Yisroel.
-*"Inference Over Intuition: A Portfolio-Based Assignment for Teaching Statistical Inference in Undergraduate Econometrics."*
+*"Inference Over Intuition: A Portfolio-Based Assignment for Teaching Statistical Inference in Undergraduate Econometrics."* Working paper.